vvvm23/vvvm23.github.io/content/posts/flax-post/index.md

 can't be serialised) you can pass an example PyTree to `item` in the `restore` call, to let Orbax know the structure you want.

-Manually saving checkpoints like this is a bit old-fashioned though.
+Manually saving checkpoints like this is a bit old-fashioned.
 Orbax has a bunch of automatic versioning and scheduling features built in, such as automatic deleting of old checkpoints, tracking the best metric, and more.
-To do so, wrap the `orbax_checkpointer` in `orbax.checkpoint.CheckpointManager`:
+To use these features, wrap the `orbax_checkpointer` in `orbax.checkpoint.CheckpointManager`:

 ```python
 options = orbax.checkpoint.CheckpointManagerOptions(max_to_keep=4, create=True)
 checkpoint_manager = orbax.checkpoint.CheckpointManager(